alibaba/pipcook/docs/contributing/guide-to-contributor.md

 - "mnist-image-classification"
 - "databinding-image-classification"

+### Database

+If your modification involves `Database` structure, you need to write a migration script under `packages/daemon/src/migrations`.
+For more detail about it, please refer to [Migration](https://sequelize.org/master/manual/migrations.html).

 ### Push and create a pull request

 After the local test is passed, you can push the code and create a pull request: